 Students are able to maintain their ID card accounts through GET, a website service for cardholders to monitor transactions and view ID card account balances, as well as make deposits.
 Also, a helpful app is available for mobile devices—it's free to install!

 For students to access GET, all they need is their campus systems’ login credentials: NetID number and password.
 Though the site is a vendor supported website, it is specially linked so that students can sign-on using Dartmouth’s secure single-sign-on authentication.
-Check out the website today!
+Check out the website soon!
+Students can access their account starting late-spring.
 Use the student link to start getting to know the website.

-Don't wait make your starting deposit payment, pre-fund your on-campus Discretionary account for purchases during the term/year.
+Don't wait make your starting deposit payment.
+Pre-fund your on-campus Discretionary account for purchases during the term/year as early as May.
 Continued deposit payments are always available as-needed.